cs01/termpair/docs/index.md

 ...
 ```

-By default it runs whichever shell you are using, such as `bash`.
-But it can run any executable.
-The sharing session ends when the process the terminal was sharing ends, usually by typing `exit` or `quit`.
-It can also be ended by closing the terminal itself.
+When you run this, a new [pty](https://en.wikipedia.org/wiki/Pseudoterminal) process is started locally, and by default launches a new instance of the shell you are using, such as `bash`.
+But it can run any executable, interactive or not, with any arguments you want to supply.

 You can pass the `--cmd` flag to specify the process that is shared in the terminal session.